Insurance and GIS

 1. Assessment and allocation of responsibility

-If you do not qualify for cover under the Government Indemnity Scheme, then commercial insurance cover will be required.
+If you do not qualify for cover under the Government Indemnity Scheme (GIS), then commercial insurance cover will be required.
 Nearly all museums and galleries should be using brokers and insurers specialising in fine art and exhibition insurance and, in the majority of cases, all cover for temporary exhibitions should be obtained as an extension of the existing policy.

-It is usual for each exhibition venue to be responsible for covering one ‘leg’ of the tour, i.e. their own showing and onward transport to the next venue, and for cover to need to start from the point at which the exhibition is unloaded on to their premises and to end when it is unloaded on to the premises of the next venue, or returned to the exhibition organiser.
+It is usual for each tour venue to be responsible for covering one ‘leg’ of the tour, i.e. their own showing and onward transport to the next venue, and for cover to need to start from the point at which the exhibition is unloaded on to their premises and to end when it is unloaded on to the premises of the next venue, or returned to the exhibition organiser.
 However it may be more time and cost effective to arrange one insurance policy to cover the tour from beginning to end, and for each venue to pay a proportion of the premium.
 If separate policies are relied upon, Condition Reports assume much greater importance, in assessing when damage has occurred and ascertaining which insurer should settle a claim.
 Obviously with just one insurer throughout, there is no question concerning liability.
-Some insurers will require a minimum premium before they will offer any cover, so a single policy for the whole tour can also be sensible for low value.
-In some instances, if cover for objects in transit is not part of your standard cover, it may be possible to arrange cover through your art movers for a premium.
+Some insurers will require a minimum premium before they will offer any cover, so a single policy for the whole tour can also be sensible for low value exhibitions.
+In some instances, if cover for objects in transit is not part of your standard insurance cover, it may be possible to arrange cover through your transport agent for a premium.

 2. Insurance quotations

 The role of the broker is to act solely for the client.
-They must find out what are the exhibition organiser’s demands and needs and then obtain competitive quotations from specialist insurers.
+They must find out what are the exhibition organiser’s demands and needs, and then obtain competitive quotations from specialist insurers.
 They must also advise on ways of reducing the premium or acquiring wider cover, and must draw attention to warranties or onerous exclusions.
-Everyone organising exhibitions must be fully aware of the Duty of Disclosure and understand what a ‘material fact’ is when obtaining a quotation.
+Everyone organising exhibitions and tours must be fully aware of the Duty of Disclosure and understand what a ‘material fact’ is when obtaining a quotation.
 It is a legal requirement world-wide that anyone seeking a new policy of insurance or cover for additional risks or renewal under an existing policy must disclose any information that might influence the insurers in fixing the premium or determining whether to accept the risk.
 Under English law, failure to do so may entitle insurers to avoid cover from inception and seek repayment of paid claims.
 If an exhibition organiser has any doubt as to whether information is material, then they should disclose it.

 How long the quotation process takes will depend on the speed at which the broker moves.
 Generally, most exhibitions are relatively straightforward, and the process should not take more than a couple of days.
 Occasionally, an insurer will require additional information which will be requested through the broker.
-The actual typing-up of individual Certificates of insurance may take a while longer.
+The actual production of individual Certificates of insurance may take a while longer.

 The premium will be calculated using percentage rates on the values to be transported and exhibited, and will depend on factors such as the fragile nature of the items to be insured and their values.
 The higher the value, the more room there is to negotiate more competitive rates.